jonathanlocke/jonathanlocke.github.io/published/logging.md

 * Apache Commons Logging
 * SLF4J

 While these frameworks vary in their feature sets, the common idea is that calls to a few specialized logger methods are used to direct log entry information to one or more log implementations.

 <br/><img src="https://www.state-of-the-art.org/graphics/line/line.svg" width="300"/>

 #### Logging and messaging

-KivaKit departs from these frameworks because KivaKit *Logger*s participate in the [*Broadcaster / Listener*](../published/broadcaster.md) design pattern.
+KivaKit departs from these frameworks because KivaKit *Logger*s participate in [*messaging*](../published/broadcaster.md).
 A *Logger* in KivaKit is a *Listener* which can receive and log any kind of (*Transmittable*) *Message*:

     public interface Logger extends Listener
     {